AjayrajSingh/topaz/app/xi/README.md

 # Xi

-Before the xi-core module can be built the fidl service should be built, this can be done by commenting out `"//apps/xi/modules",` in the apps/xi/BUILD.gn. and then running:
+Before the xi-core module can be built the fidl service should be built, this can be done by commenting out `"//topaz/app/xi/modules",` in the `topaz/app/xi/BUILD.gn` and then running:

-    fset x86-64 --modules default,rust
-    fgen -m=default,rust
-    fbuild
+    fx set x86-64 --packages topaz/packages/default,topaz/packages/xi
+    fx full-build

 This will error but it will generate the artifacts needed to continue.